ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/error-reporting-design.md

 c.data = 0
 ```

-Should report the following runtime errors:
+Should report the following runtime errors separately:

 ```
 Traceback: